conversant/adlibs/README.md

 ### capabilities.read(key) ⇒ <code>\*</code>
 **Kind**: static method of <code>[Capabilities](#module_Capabilities)</code>
-**Todo:**: indexOf is only supported in IE9+, this needs to be updated to account for IE8 Probably wont have this here. instead, it will be methods calling to only the properties that need to be exposed and nothing else.
+**Todo:**: indexOf is only supported in IE9+, this needs to be updated to account for IE8 Probably won't have this here. instead, it will be methods calling to only the properties that need to be exposed and nothing else.

 | Param | Type |
 | --- | --- |